 I was so in love with the pot-de-crème she even sent me the recipe.

 How Can You Use EatWith on Your Next Vacation?

 Go to EatWith.com and type in the name of the city you’ll be traveling to.
 A list of events will come up that are offered by hosts.
 Read through them and see what appeals to you – they vary wildly from brunch, and wine tasting, to dinners.
 Read the reviews of the hosts and the description to see if you think there is a good fit for you.
 Read the reviews and make sure you feel comfortable with the host.
 Then simply sign up and pay the fee.
 You will get a confirmation and then the host will contact you via the website and provide you with more information and directions.
 Hila was great at getting me excited about the dinner I had signed up for!

 If you are a little freaked out by the idea of going to a stranger’s home to eat dinner that’s normal.
 However, each EatWith host goes through a rigorous application process to ensure safety and quality before being added to the site.
 Wherever you see the “EatWith verified” icon an EatWith team member or trusted representative has personally vetted all aspects of the EatWith experience, namely: host, home, and food.
 But as in any crowdsourcing site, it’s the user ratings and reviews that play a large part in helping potential guests assess hosts and decide which EatWith experience to try.

 Interested in Being an EatWith Host?

-If you love to meet new people and throw dinner parties, then this may be a great way to satisfy your social foodie needs.
-Hosts like Hila are in this for the sheer joy of meeting new people from all over the world and NYC, and connecting over food.
+If you love to meet new people and throw dinner parties, then this may be a great way to satisfy your social food needs.
+Hosts like Hila are in this for the sheer joy of meeting new people from all over the world and NYC and connecting over food.

 This post contains some affiliate links.
 If you choose to purchase items through these links, I will earn a small commission at no extra cost to you.
 These commissions help reduce the costs of running this site